 One of the first US copyright laws was the Copyright Act of 1790, which stipulated that creative works were entitled to up to 28 years of protection.
 The act was updated in 1831 to extend that amount of time to 42 years and again in 1909 to make it 56 years.
 This is of special importance for Disney because the 1909 Copyright Act was in effect when Mickey Mouse was created.

-What does this mean for Mickey Mouse?
+What this means for Mickey Mouse

 Since Mickey was created in 1928 when the 1909 Copyright Act was law, his copyright protection was set to expire in 1984.
 However, as that deadline drew closer and closer (and as Mickey continued to rake in the money at Disney), the company made a push to lobby for amended copyright legislation.
 In 1979, it became official that the expiration date would extend until 2003, 56 years becoming 75 years under the new law.